We Ship Our Bareroot Plants To Everyone Nationwide.

 Soft Stem Bulrush: Schoenoplectus tabernaemontani, also called great bulrush, is native to the United States and grows where water often accumulates.
 It prefers to build in up to 12 inches of rain.

 This plant produces small flowers protruding from the stem at the top of the plant.
-It grows well, whether it is planted in pots or in the ground, and can reach up to eight feet tall.
-This plant is an ideal candidate for those who have a pond or water feature in their landscaping.
+It grows well, whether it is planted in pots or the ground, and can reach up to eight feet tall.
+This plant is ideal for those with a pond or water feature in their landscaping.

 Every plant can have a spread of more than four feet.
-Its produces leave blade that is less than 0.04 inches in diameter, and they can curve slightly on their outside edges.
-It also produces a small brownish fruit that is surrounded by reddish-brown scales.
+It produces a left blade that is less than 0.04 inches in diameter and can curve slightly on its outside edges.
+It also provides a small brownish fruit that is surrounded by reddish-brown scales.

-The stems on this plant have a spongy feeling that can be easily compressed.
-This is a sun-loving plant, although it will tolerate partial shade.
-Left alone, this plant will spread creating new plants without the homeowner having to do any work.
-To take advantage of this characteristic, it is recommended that they not be planted closer than one foot apart.
+The stems on this plant have a spongy feeling.
+It is a sun-loving plant, although it will tolerate partial shade.
+Left alone, this plant will spread, creating new plants without the homeowner having to work.
+It is recommended that they not be planted closer than one foot apart.

-Soft-stem bulrush is useful for controlling erosion as it has very deep roots helping to hold the soil in place.
-Native Americans often ate the tender shoots in the spring while they collected taller soft-stem bulrush to weave into bags or to create thin pads for sitting upon.
+It can also help control erosion as it has deep roots helping to hold the soil in place.
+Native Americans often ate the tender shoots in the spring while they collected taller plants to weave into bags or to create thin pads for sitting upon.